 At Mizzou, we take the stress out of finding a room.
 After Dec.
 1, you may complete a housing preference form, which helps us understand what kind of environment you need in order to thrive at Mizzou.

 Please understand that the preference form gives you opportunity to express your preferences, not select a room.
 We will find a room that meets as many of your preferences as possible, giving priority to your choice of roommate and learning community or freshman interest group (FIG).

-If you want to join a FIG, learning community or the Kinder Institute Residential College, we need to know your major or general area of interest.
+If you want to join a FIG or learning community, we need to know your major or general area of interest.
 This helps us place you in a community of students with similar interests.
 This selection trumps all other preferences.

 Most students are paired together and placed in a residence hall by our staff.
 However, if you already know who you want to live with, we can accommodate that.
 You'll need to provide your desired roommate's name and myZou user name, and they also must request you on their preference form.
 Your roommate does not have to be in your FIG, but you cannot be in different FIGs or learning communities.

 Let us know if you want a single or double room, and if you prefer to live in community-style or suite-style living.
 We also offer a women's hall and gender-neutral housing options.
 If you don't have a preference, that's fine, too.

 Check out our neighborhoods, and let us know if you prefer one over the others.
 Students who are accepted to the Honors College and want to live in our honors learning community will be assigned to Mark Twain Hall.

 We are committed to providing accessible and welcoming spaces for all students.
 Students with disabilities should register with the Disability Center, as well.